Gold Medal 1799

 Gold Medal by Atkinsons

-Gold Medal is a popular perfume by Atkinsons for women and men and was released in 1799.
+A popular perfume by Atkinsons for women and men, released in 1799.
 The scent is citrusy-fresh.
-It is being marketed by Perfume Holding.
+It was last marketed by Perfume Holding.

 Main accords